 Cytokinesis is the allocation of cytoplasm during cell division.
 Female cytokinesis is also called oogenesis.
 Oogenesis is the production of female gametes, called ova or eggs, from female germ cells.

 Unlike male cytokinesis, which produces four equally sized gametes, or sperm cells, per completed meiosis, female cytokinesis produces one large living ovum and three small polar bodies.
 The single ovum contains the cytoplasm of all four daughter cells, which means that during oogenesis the cytoplasm is divided unevenly.

 Female investment in offspring is far greater for many species than male investment, but it's only at the level of the gametes that we can say without a doubt it's always at least four times greater.
-This vastly unequal division is absolutely necessary for the development of healthy, viable embryos.
-The huge cytoplasmic complement provides all the intracellular machinery a fertilized egg will need to divide and become a new individual, including the yolk, the nutrient-rich tissue that feeds developing embryos.
-Even placental mammals have yolks, which sustain the embryo during the first days of pregnancy until implantation and placental development are complete.
+During oogenesis the cytoplasm is divided unevenly, but this vastly unequal division is absolutely necessary for the development of healthy, viable embryos.

 Sciencing Video Vault